dsamojlenko/php-caddy/readme.md

 Built with [Caddy](https://caddyserver.com/) web server, PHP Caddy also includes [Mailhog](https://github.com/mailhog/MailHog) for catching email sent by your application.

 **NOTE**: This package is for minimalists.
-It is very limited in its capabilities and it may not work for your particular use-case.
+It does not have the full feature set of Valet, and it doesn't provide the robust features of a virtualized environment like Homestead.
 - If you are on MacOS you should probably just use [Laravel Valet](https://laravel.com/docs/5.4/valet).
 - If you want something more Valet-like for Windows, check out [Valet4Windows](https://github.com/vitr/valet4windows).
 - If you want a fully virtualized Linux development environment, use [Laravel Homestead](https://laravel.com/docs/5.4/homestead).
+- If you want a fast, simple to use local development environment with minimal resource consumption, read on!

 ## Requirements
 - [PHP](http://windows.php.net/) (installed in C:\php and configured for Laravel)